TheBerkin/cursed_phone/README.md

 ## What is this?

 It's a sort of audio-only game engine for the Raspberry Pi that emulates various styles of telephones.
-Phone numbers are assigned to scripts rather than people-- call the number to call the script.
-You can even make scripts call the phone.
+Phone numbers are assigned to scripts (known as "agents") rather than people-- call the number to call the script.
+You can even make your scripts call the phone.
 Imagine the possibilities!

 What you get out of the box: